rohanlad/COVID-19-ML-Classification/README.md

-This project aimed to classify whether a Covid-19 patient would survive or die based on epidemiological data.
+In this projection, I explored machine learning algorithms with the aim of classifying whether a Covid-19 patient would survive or die based on epidemiological data.
 The dataset included key features such as age, sex, location, confirmed date, travel history, and chronic disease status.